Axial Seamount: Structure

 The northern rift zone of Axial Seamount is a 5 km long ridge running 10 to 20 degrees northeast of the main caldera.
 The rift is pocketed by multiple fissures, 100–200 m in length, as far as 7 km from Axial Volcano's center, and reaching up to 400 m long and 20 m deep.
 The area contains high amounts of volcanic glass; a major eruption is still visible in the form of an elongated glassy lava flow extending off the caldera wall, east of the main rift line.
 Dives in 1983 found extensive low-temperature venting at the northern half of the fissure.
 The shorter, newer southern rift zone consists of a topographically plunging rift, surrounding by subtle, discontinuous faults.
 Camera tows along the southern flank reveal that the area is built of delineated sheet flows, small lava ponds, and lava channels.

 The youngest of the flows on Axial Seamount are aligned along the two rift zones, followed by flows inside the summit caldera; the oldest appear to originate from directly around the caldera, where most of the basalt is completely covered in accumulated sediment.
 This suggests a bilateral growth pattern, a trend also found in Hawaiʻian volcanics and other well-known seamounts, for instance Jasper Seamount.

 Axial Seamount's growth has intersected the growth of many of the smaller seamounts around it.
 The largest of these is Brown Bear Seamount, to which it is connected by a narrow ridge running roughly perpendicular to its western caldera wall.
 However, little evidence of interactions between the two seamounts has been found.
 On the other hand, Axial Seamount's southern rift zone bisects Vance Seamount by as much as 30 km, creating a zone of intense fissuring at the northern edge of the smaller volcano.
-Interactions with Cobb Seamount to the north are more complex, forming an unusual "bent spreading center."
+Interactions with Cobb Seamount to the north are more complex, forming an unusual "bent spreading center".
 In addition there are four smaller structures directly east, north, and south of Axial.

+2025 events

+On May 2025, it was reported that the Axial Seamount is monitored closely by the Ocean Observatories Initiative's Regional Cabled Array.
+The volcano has shown increased seismic activity, including over 1,000 small earthquakes daily, and significant uplift of its caldera floor, indicating magma accumulation beneath the surface.
+Despite these developments, experts are confident that in case of an eruption, there is minimal risk to human populations, as the volcano is far out in the ocean and at a depth of about 1.4 kilometers beneath surface.
+Historically, eruptions at Axial Seamount have been non-explosive, with lava flows reshaping the seafloor without generating tsunamis or significant seismic events.
+Moreover, such eruptions can rejuvenate hydrothermal vent ecosystems, supporting diverse marine life adapted to these extreme environments.